|

 Why is the new year financial checklist so important?

-Instead of making resolutions, I like to choose a word of the year to live by.
-Living with intention every day has a different, more relaxed vibe than pursuing a specific goal.
+Instead of setting resolutions, I prefer choosing a word of the year to live by.

 Similar Posts